Getting married in Turkey is a simple process and when you have our team of professionals assist you.

-All documents are sourced in the UK prior to your arrival here in Turkey, and we provide clear & full instruction throughout the process in the UK, in addition to organising the necessary paperwork here in Turkey.
+All documents are sourced in the UK prior to your arrival here in Turkey, and our planners will provide clear and full instruction throughout the process, in addition to organising the necessary paperwork here in Turkey.

-British Nationals wishing to marry in Turkey are required to each provide a fully completed Affidavit of Marital Status form, sworn before & witnessed by a Notary Public or Commissioner of Oaths and apostilled by the FCO in the UK.
+British Nationals wishing to marry in Turkey are required to each provide a fully completed Affidavit of Marital Status form, sworn before and witnessed by a Notary Public or Commissioner of Oaths and apostilled by the Foreign Commonwealth Office in the UK.

 FULL LIST OF DOCUMENTS REQUIRED TO MARRY IN TURKEY FOR UK CITIZENS:

 - Completed Affidavit of Marital Status, witnessed and apostilled*

 - Passport (with a minimum of 6 months before it expires)

 * Note: An apostilled affidavit is valid for a period of 180 days from the date they are signed and witnessed.
 Please ensure that this covers your wedding date.

 It’s important that these documents reach us in plenty of time, so we ask that you scan and email copies of them (excluding photos) to us as soon as you receive them.
 As a priority, we need to ensure they are completely correct as any undetected errors will jeopardise your wedding ceremony.